Awards

 William N. Friedrich, Ph.D., was a Professor in the Mayo Medical School and a Consultant at the Mayo Clinic in Rochester, Minnesota until his death in 2005.
 He was also a core faculty member of the Eastern European Children’s Mental Health Salvation.
 He was a diplomate in clinical and family psychology with the American Board of Professional Psychology.
 His position at the Mayo Clinic included clinical practice with maltreated children and their families, forensic evaluations, supervision and training, as well as programmatic research in the areas of child and adolescent sexual behavior, the validity of assessment with maltreated and traumatized children, and the function of family environment features in parent-child relations on the short-term and longer-term adjustment of sexually aggressive children.
 He is the author of 145 papers and chapters; eight books, including the unpublished Treating Sexualized Behavior in Children: A Treatment Manual; and more than a dozen short stories.

-Please note that awards are recognized by the year in which contributions occurred; not the year in which the award was presented at the conference.
-For example, awards presented in 2018 would recognize 2017 achievements.
+Please note that awards are recognized by the year in which contributions occurred; not the year in which the award was presented at the Colloquium.
+For example, awards listed as 2018 were awarded at the 2019 Colloquium.

 Lifetime Achievement Award – For outstanding contributions to the field of child maltreatment and to the advancement of APSAC’s goals.